- Graduate Programs

 The Universal Declaration of Human Rights sets forth the inalienable rights and fundamental freedoms of each and every person on the face of the earth.
 These rights are your rights.
 Learn them.
 Promote them.
 Defend them.

-US Network for Global Economic Justice - Coalition of over 200 organizations committed to the fundamental transformation of the IMF and World Bank, through consultations over 15 months with the members of its South Council (representing economic justice organizations in 13 countries in Asia, Africa, Latin America, and the Caribbean) and others.
+Taking It Global - Coalition of over 200 organizations committed to the fundamental transformation of the IMF and World Bank, through consultations over 15 months with the members of its South Council (representing economic justice organizations in 13 countries in Asia, Africa, Latin America, and the Caribbean) and others.

-The World Federalist Association (WFA) is a nonprofit membership organization that works to promote the views of a broad majority of Americans seeking common-sense and effective global solutions to global problems.
+The World Federalist Association dba Citizens for Global Solutions is a nonprofit membership organization that works to promote the views of a broad majority of Americans seeking common-sense and effective global solutions to global problems.

 ActionForums are reader rated discussion forums.
 They are structured to promote a productive dialogue by the rise of ideas with broad support.
 They make clear where agreement and disagreement lie.
 ActionForums support threads of comments and replies to comments ordered by the preference of the participants rather than chronologically.
 ActionForums are fair and non-partisan because they operate according to a content neutral set of rules, which are applied automatically.